kalyd0s/swe-3313-fall-2025-team-04/technical-design/README.md

 Unauthorized access attempts will be flagged for monitoring purposes
 ## Coding Style Guide

-- When it comes to coding in Python, it can be very strict when it comes to order and format.
+- Coding in Python can be very strict when it comes to order and format.
 The official website for Python is [here](https://peps.python.org/pep-0008/)

 - Have the imports on separate lines and put a blank space between a group of imports.
 - Include whitespace around operators, commas for readability.
 Use whitespace around the default or keyword args.